After 16 years of IV drug use, the fact that I can even still do anything that has to do with veins is nothing close to a miracle.

 They take me back again and fail.
 They then tell me to try another location in another city.
 I usually have to go to about 3 locations before I can fight with my insurance about going to the hospital.
-It’s a couple week long battle getting 1 blood test.
+It’s a couple of weeks-long battle getting 1 blood test.

-Now this can go 1 of 2 ways.
+Now, this can go 1 of 2 ways.
 The nurse is either kickass if an ER nurse, and can actually get a small amount of some blood.
 Or I have to wait for them to have an ultrasound machine available.
-Usually, it’s in use, and I’m a last priority so I am waiting for awhile.
-Finally, the machine gets there and usually they have trouble with a lot of blood going all over because of all the damage the phlebotomists have done.
+Usually, it’s in use, and I’m the last priority so I am waiting for a while.
+Finally, the machine gets there and usually, they have trouble with a lot of blood going all over because of all the damage the phlebotomists have done.